Nehemiah Mote

 Nehemiah Mote (born 21 June 1993) is an Australian volleyball player.
 Nehemiah was offered an AIS (Australian Institute of Sport) scholarship in 2013 after a three-month trial, and represented NSW at the Australian Junior Volleyball Championships.
 He was selected to represent Australia for the first time in the Under 23's Junior World Championships in Brazil.
-He previously played for TV Bühl and Berlin Recycling Volleys in Germany and Volley Amriswil in Switzerland.
-Mote currently plays for VfB Friedrichshafen.
+He previously played for TV Bühl, VfB Friedrichshafen, and Berlin Recycling Volleys in Germany and Volley Amriswil in Switzerland.
+He returned to Berlin Recycling Volleys in 2021.

-He represented Australia at the 2014 FIVB Volleyball Men's World Championship in Poland.
+He represented Australia at the 2014 FIVB Volleyball Men's World Championship in Poland and the 2021 FIVB Volleyball Nations League.
 His father represented Samoa in Volleyball.